-The Legislative Assembly recently made changes to British Columbia's Safety Standards Act.
-These changes will provide owners and operators of equipment covered by the Act with the opportunity to take an "alternative safety approach" in order to comply with the objectives of the Act.
-The Act was changed in response to stakeholder concerns regarding the prescriptive nature of many regulations.
+In 2011, the Legislative Assembly made changes to British Columbia's Safety Standards Act to give owners and operators of equipment covered by the Act more flexibility in how they manage safety.

+In developing the manuals and processes to support the ASA, BC Safety Authority conducted a series of consultations with stakeholders to gain insight and input into the program.
+The Safety Standards Act was changed in response to stakeholder concerns regarding the prescriptive nature of many regulations.
 With the changes, owners and operators may now:

 - Streamline the approval of new and innovative technologies;

 - Use alternative approaches where prescriptive regulations are perceived to be a barrier to trade and investment; and

 - Adopt and implement best practices for managing safety as established in other jurisdictions.